 Customer Segmentation: Validation vs. Foundational

 Customer segmentations can serve as the cornerstone for many business strategies.
 However, sometimes it’s not necessary to conduct a complete segmentation study from scratch.
-If your organization currently uses personas as part of its customer strategy, consider validating your personas through segmentation analysis to create deeper profiles of your customer base and arm yourself with additional tools for future research.
+If your organization currently uses personas as part of its customer strategy, consider how you can achieve segmentation validation.
+Verifying personas through segmentation analysis can help you create deeper profiles of your customer base and equip yourself with additional tools for future research.

 Segments vs Personas: A Quick Overview